Rahulbeniwal26119/news-app/README.md

-# Getting Started with Create React App
+# news-app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with react and reactstrap.

-## Available Scripts
+## It load latest news on page reaload

 In the project directory, you can run: